antzheng/Foodie/README.md

 ![App Demo](./github/demo.gif)

-A Flask web application designed to process user inputs and provide a selection of meals for the day, tailored with the user in mind.
-Uses [spoonacular](https://spoonacular.com/food-api) to retrieve information about select meals and uses [Google Maps](https://developers.google.com/maps/documentation/javascript/tutorial) to provide locations of related restaurants.
+**Foodies** is a Flask app designed to process user inputs and provide a selection of meals for the day.
+- Uses [spoonacular](https://spoonacular.com/food-api) to retrieve information about select meals.
+- Uses [Google Maps](https://developers.google.com/maps/documentation/javascript/tutorial) to provide locations of related restaurants.

 ## Configuration Process